-Basis of Accounting and Consolidation Basis - The accompanying consolidated financial statements include the accounts of the subsidiary and the three wholly-owned SPEs including transactions whereby the Company has been determined to have majority voting interest, or has both control and is the primary beneficiary in accordance with the Financial Accounting Standards Board ("FASB") guidance.
+Basis of Accounting and Consolidation Basis - The accompanying consolidated financial statements include the accounts of the Operating Partnership and 13 SPEs as of December 31, 2017.
+Of the SPEs, ten are wholly-owned entities that are consolidated based upon the Company having a controlling financial interest, and three SPEs are consolidated variable interest entities based upon management's determination that the Operating Partnership has a variable interest in the entities and is the primary beneficiary.
 All other significant intercompany balances and transactions have been eliminated in consolidation.